reger-men/Alexa_YouTube/README.md

 ## Notes ##
 Please note that the aws ```/tmp/``` folder is a non-persistent scratch area.
 This means that your Playlists are only temporarily stored in it.
 To solve that, please use an other storage service or your own server storage.
-This repository is based off of an original [skill](https://github.com/dmhacker/alexa-youtube-skill)
+This repository is based off of this original [skill](https://github.com/dmhacker/alexa-youtube-skill)